-To qualify as credit-bearing co-op/internship, the following should apply:
+To qualify as an internship/co-op, the following should apply:

-- A credit-bearing experience is more structured and requires a minimum number of hours worked over an academic semester (see academic calendar), which varies based on the number of credits assigned.
+- a minimum number of hours worked over an academic semester (see academic calendar) based on the number of credits assigned;

-- The employer must complete a Work Agreement Form (see sample).
+- a job description and a Work Agreement form (see sample).

 Please post the job to our online system.Â Under the Posting Information section, in the Position Type field, choose INTERNSHIP.

 Definition of an Internship from the Council for the Advancement of Standards in Higher Education (CAS)

 What distinguishes internships from other forms of active learning is that there is a degree of supervision and self-study that allows students to â€ślearn by doingâ€ť and to reflect upon that learning in a way that achieves certain learning goals and objectives.
 Feedback for improvement and the development or refinement of learning goals is also essential.
 What distinguishes an intern from a volunteer is the deliberative form of learning that takes place.
 There must be a balance between learning and contributing, and the student, the studentâ€™s institution, and the internship placement site must share in the responsibility to ensure that the balance is appropriate and that the learning is of sufficiently high quality to warrant the effort, which might include academic credit.

 Office Hours and Location